flightphp/docs/content/en/awesome-plugins/php_encryption.md

 use Defuse\Crypto\Crypto;
 use Defuse\Crypto\Key;

+/*
+ * Set in your bootstrap or public/index.php file
+ */

 // Encryption method
 Flight::map('encrypt', function($raw_data) {
 	$encryption_key = /* $config['encryption_key'] or a file_get_contents of where you put the key */;